wpswings/event-tickets-manager-for-woocommerce/README.txt

 * Enables the admin to show the list of events over different pages using shortcodes.
 * Show the event location to customers at the front end.

-== WORDPRESS EVENT PLUGIN COMPATIBILITIES: ==
+== WORDPRESS EVENT MANAGER PLUGIN COMPATIBILITIES: ==

 * WordPress Events Plugin is compatible with [WPML](https://wpml.org/purchase/) multilingual support.
 * Compatibility of Mautic Integration that offers a complete management solution for your WooCommerce events data.
 * WordPress Calendar Plugin is now Compatible with [Direct Checkout for WooCommerce](https://wordpress.org/plugins/woocommerce-direct-checkout/), which simplifies the checkout process.
 * WooCommerce event ticket system is now compatible with [Ultimate Gift Cards for WooCommerce](https://wordpress.org/plugins/woo-gift-cards-lite/) and [Gift Cards For WooCommerce Pro](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-org-page&utm_medium=referral&utm_campaign=gift-cards-pro)
+* The event ticket system is now compatible with the [Wallet System for WooCommerce](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-event-org&utm_medium=referral&utm_campaign=wallet-pro), enabling the customers to utilize the negative balance to shop.

 == WHAT PREMIUM VERSION OF EVENT TICKETS MANAGER PLUGIN OFFERS: ==

-**1)** Admins can set the recurring date for any event very conveniently; events can recur on a daily, weekly, or monthly basis.
+**1)** Admins can set the recurring date for any event very conveniently; events can recur on a daily, weekly, or monthly.

 **2)** The WooCommerce Event Tickets plugin allows customers an easy check-in process by using a QR Code.